FrederikBanke/onitama-haskell/README.md

 After each move, the program checks if some of the pieces in player B are overlapping with player A, if so remove from player B's pieces.
 The pieces will be mirrored and switched, and the cards will be switched around as well.

-## Tests
-Sometimes I had some code that would not be covered by tests, because it would never reach that piece of code.
-I often had catchalls or an `otherwise` at the end of guards, but I made checks that made it so it would never reach that.

-Some of the boolean expressions are always `true`.
-But that is because the code makes some checks before reaching the code with the boolean checks, such that if they reach the last boolean check, it will always evaluate to `true`.
-Some of the are `otherwise` which is obviously always `true`.
-There is one if statement in `RandomGame.hs`, that always evaluates to `false`.
-That is because there are no tests for random, where it reaches a point in the game where there is no move that can be made.
-I still have the check, since it could happen, but it is hard to make a test for it since it is random.

-The reason for 96% alternatives used, is the same as above.
-It is because it never runs the code, where no move can be made.